 Note: BOTH Fall courses are mandatory for all freshmen.
 Winter and Spring courses are electives (and can be taken in any order in frosh or sophomore years), but all are designed to work synergistically together, and satisfy a number of General Education requirements.

 Winter Quarter: The Science

-Writing 2 Some Writing 2 classes are specially designed to work in tandem with CLEI 81B.
+Writing 2 One section of Writing 2 is specially designed to work in tandem with CLEI 81B.
 This course will draw on the readings and lectures from CLEI 81B.
 Note, CLEI 81B is not a co-requisite for these Writing 2 classes, but will be given priority enrollment.

 This section of Writing 2 is designed for those taking the College 8 Core CLEI 81C, Designing the Future , which will explore climate and energy.
 In this section, we will investigate how to find and make sense out of a variety of different kinds of readings related to environmental issues and make persuasive arguments about them through understanding rhetorical principles.
 Students will engage in understanding and communicating concepts in environmental science, including communicating in different media for a variety of audiences and purposes.
 We'll write three substantial essays, as well as a final research project.
 Ideally, the final project will be a collaborative group project, a creative green entrepreneur solution to an environmental problem.

 Note: 1.
 Admission to the Winter Quarter and the Spring Quarter Core Courses will be open to about half of the incoming class, as well as current College Eight Sophomores, who can take them for General Education Credit.
 Interested students are strongly advised to enroll as soon as the portal opens in order to be assured of a place.

 2. The Winter and Spring courses need not be taken in sequence.
 Students are welcome to take one of them in their freshmen year and the other in their Sophomore year.